INTERVIEW AND LIVE PICS BY MARKO SYRJALA

 Metal-Rules.com: I met Göran like two years ago when he was Helsinki.
 We talked about this Vinnie thing and he said that he did altogether three separate sessions with Vinnie, the first session, the one after Mark left, and then there was one in ’94 in Sweden or something like that?

-Dana Strum: Yeah, when Mark left I think what Vinnie was trying to do whatever… you know – “I should have just done this… He probably called him up and went “Fuck these guys, I should have just done this right from begin with!”.
-And meanwhile we had sold millions with Slaughter.
-So he’s like “I’m just going to call everybody I wanted to call and say fuck these idiots”.
+Dana Strum: Yeah, when Mark left I think what Vinnie was trying to do whatever… you know – “I should have just done this… He probably called him up and went “Fuck these guys; I should have just done this right from beginning with!”.
+And meanwhile, we had sold millions with Slaughter.
+So he’s like “I’m just going to call everybody I wanted to call and say fuck these idiots.”
 And I knew he hated us.
 I think it’s a fair bet to say…But with Göran, I didn’t do anything bad to him.
 I just didn’t think it wasn’t the right thing to do then.

-Metal-Rules.com: Actually Göran didn’t say anything negative about you but however he wasn’t too happy how things worked with Vinnie at the end…
+Metal-Rules.com: Actually Göran didn’t say anything negative about you, but he wasn’t too happy how things worked with Vinnie at the end…

-Dana Strum: Well if he had dealt with him (Vinnie) afterwards I’m sure he did, you know.
-I’m like “Good luck, if you can make it work, good luck baby.”
+Dana Strum: Well if he had dealt with him (Vinnie) afterward I’m sure he did, you know.
+I’m like “Good luck if you can make it work, good luck baby.”
 “Laughs”